 Lifetime Achievement Award

 This award recognizes a substantial contribution by a Canadian journalist to the profession.

 The annual CJF Tribute recognizes a media luminary or organization that has made an impact on the international stage.
 The 2015 Tribute will honour Malcolm Gladwell, in recognition of his pioneering work as a journalist and an author.

-This fellowship offers an early-career Aboriginal journalist the chance to explore an issue of interest to First Nations, Métis or Inuit peoples.
-The fellow is hosted for one month by CBC News at its Aboriginal Centre in Winnipeg.
+Now in its second year, these fellowships offer two early-career Aboriginal journalists the chance to explore issues of interest to First Nations, Métis or Inuit peoples.
+The fellows are hosted for one month by CBC News at its Aboriginal Centre in Winnipeg.
 This award is supported by CBC News, RBC Foundation, CN and Rosemary Speirs, a member of the CJF Board.

 The Landsberg Award

 Named after Michele Landsberg--award-winning journalist, author, social activist and feminist--this award celebrates a journalist who is raising awareness about women’s equality issues in Canada and aims to inspire an increase in the media coverage and voice of women in Canada.
 The recipient receives a $5,000 prize.
 This award is presented in association with the Canadian Women's Foundation.

 This award is designed to offer working journalists, early in his or her career, a professional development opportunity which will allow the individual to gain insight, strategic information and meet key decision-makers in a sector or issue they regularly cover.
 This award is sponsored by CNW, Shaw and the Toronto Star.

 This award offers a six-week paid internship at The Canadian Press head office in Toronto to a photojournalist in the early stages of his or her career.
 The annual internship is designed to give a photographer trying to break into the business a chance to perform on the national stage.
 This award is sponsored by Nikon.